kusal630/Machine-learning-projects/README.md

 # Machine-learning-projects
-these are the machine learning models built for different competitions and hacktons these models can be helpful for the prdicting the different tragets which we use in our daily life
+These are the machine learning models built for different competitions and hackatons These models can be helpful for  predicting the different targets which we can be very useful in our daily life